Logo Icon

 The Latin meaning of the Mandamus writ is "we command."
 The Supreme Court or High Court uses this writ to order the public official who has failed to perform his duty or refused to do his duty to resume his work.

-All the persons who hold public office are eligible to be held liable under the Mandamus writ.
-The concerned official is responsible to the court to explain the reason for his incapacity.
+All persons holding public office are eligible to be held liable under the Mandamus writ.
+The concerned official is responsible for explaining his incapacity to the court.

 The identity of the person who files this writ is kept confidential.
 The possible cases to file this writ are as follows: